jeffnye-gh/jnutils/README.md

 # jnutils

-A small collection of idioms, higher design patterns and structures that I use often in my code, recorded here to save me typing them in every time and as a central location for the source as I make improvements.
+Some small code snippets, examples, idioms, etc.  These are common to my code, I put them here to save me typing them in every time.

-Most of this is my code from scratch, in the few cases I have credited the original source to the best of my memory.

-You might find this useful.
 <pre>
 // --------------------------------------------------------------------------
 // This file is part of jnutils, made public 2023, (c) Jeff Nye